 Concealing your outdated tiles can provide a fresh, modern look while hiding any chipped or damaged tiles.
 Choose from a variety of options to cover up the old tiles while adding a designer-savvy touch to your kitchen.

-Cover as many old or damaged tiles as you desire with tile stickers.
+Cover as many old or damaged tiles as you like with tile stickers.
 They are manufactured from a durable material, such as vinyl, that's resistant to damaging heat, water and ultraviolet rays.
 Self-stick tiles are available in a variety of colors, patterns and styles.
 To install them, clean the old tiles with an all-purpose cleaner; allow the tiles to dry; remove the paper backing from a self-stick tile; and press it into place over an old tile.
 Use scissors to cut the tiles to fit around wall switches or electrical outlets.
 Continue adhering as many self-stick tiles as you need.

 Available in white, black & even colors you can transform your old tiles in no time at all.
 Check out this simple technique